Route Schnellfahrstrecke Köln - Frankfurt Am Main

 As a new route for the Train Sim World series, I would love to see the Schnellfahrstrecke Rhein-Main, running from Köln Hbf to Frankfurt (M) Stadion respectively.
 The route begins in the city center of Köln (otherwise known as Cologne), at Köln Hbf/Cologne Main Station, a major hub for regional, long-distance and international traffic from/to the Rhein-Ruhr area.

 You start by crossing the famous Hohenzollern bridge over the river Rhine, driving towards Köln Messe/Deutz.
 After Messe/Deutz, you're allowed to speed up to 160km/h.
 Just before the S-Bahn station of Porz (Rhein), 200km/h is the new speed limit.
 We then pass the stations of Troisdorf and Siegburg, before splitting off the mainline and switching to the high-speed line itself.
 From now on, you can expect steep gradients up to 4%, hence why only the ICE 3(M), ICE 3 Velaro/Neo and ICE 4 are allowed to drive here.
 You're now allowed to drive the maximum speed of 300km/h all the way until the junction at the Frankfurt (M) - Mainz line (where the S1 drives).
 But before that, we pass the stations of Montabaur and Limburg Süd, finally arriving at Frankfurt am Main Flughafen Fernbahnhof (Airport Long-Distance station).
-This route would (in my opinion) be way more fun to play if Frankfurt (M) Hbf would be included, but DTG made it clear that that isn't going to happen.
+This route would (in my opinion) be way more fun to play if Frankfurt (M) Hbf would be included, but DTG has made it clear that this will not be happening anytime soon.

 Route info